owenthcarey/python-typescript-cpp-book/README.md

 requests: Requests is an elegant and simple HTTP library for Python, built for human beings.
 It abstracts the complexities of making requests behind a simple API, allowing you to send HTTP/1.1 requests.
 With it, you can add content like headers, form data, multipart files, and parameters via simple Python libraries to HTTP requests.

 matplotlib: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
-It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK.
+It provides an object-oriented API for embedding plots into applications using general-purpose GUI tool kits like Tkinter, wxPython, Qt, or GTK.

 This combination of a comprehensive standard library and a wide array of specialized third-party libraries is one of the reasons Python has become a go-to language in so many fields.
 It makes Python a flexible and versatile tool, capable of adapting to many different situations and problems.